liechtym/thetacore-challenge/README.md

 ### Thetacore Challenge 5 Hour Mark

-Due to spending a lot of time setting up PostgreSQL (it was my first time), I only got to listing the experts.
-I will be making a 6-7 hour version just to show that I can do more, just ran out of time.
+Due to spending a lot of time setting up PostgreSQL (it was my first time), I only got to following:
+- Database and tables set up
+- Other backend setup
+- Frontend set up w/React
+- Listing the "experts" from the database in the UI

+##### For more updates past the 5 hour mark, see the 7 hour mark branch.

 ### Setup